zammad/zammad-admin-documentation/channels/email/accounts.rst

 This will remove the channel configuration, but not email addresses.
 You will need to remove them in a second step.
 Zammad will display all not associated email addresses above your email accounts.

+.. hint:: For you overview we'll tell you how to re-assign email addresses on :doc:`/channels/email/aliases`.

 .. figure:: /images/channels/email/email-addresses-without-channel.png
    :alt: email addresses without channels attached